MindSphere Gateway¶

 header is set to nosniff

 .
-This directive blocks the request if the request destination is of type:
+This directive blocks the request if the request destination is of the following type:

 "style"